scamden/bedrock/README.md

       scope: {},
       controller: function($q, $http) {
         this.isHardToTest() {
+          /*
-          // because you have to bootstrap angular just to access this method,
+           * this is hard to test because you have to bootstrap angular just to access this method,
-          // which means you also have to browserify everything.
+           * and because of the HTML require, you also have to browserify everything... which is lame
-          // but clearly you don't need angular to test that this returns 4. return 2 + 2;
+           * you clearly don't need angular to test that this returns 4 */ return 2 + 2;
         }
       },